‘The Young And The Restless’ Recap For Tuesday: Dina Tells Jack What She Thinks

 — Lauralee Bell (@LauraleeB4real) April 12, 2019

 Rey showed up at Sharon’s (Sharon Case), and he told her everything.
 Rey didn’t want to have any secrets between them, and Sharon was shocked that Mia attacked Lola.
 She understood, though, that Rey didn’t want Mia’s baby born behind bars.
-However, she agreed to keep Rey’s secret and appreciated his honesty The Inquisitr reported that Mia won’t like that Rey took Sharon into his confidence about her crime, though, which could mean trouble brewing for Sharon.
+However, she agreed to keep Rey’s secret and appreciated his honesty.
+The Inquisitr reported that Mia won’t like that Rey took Sharon into his confidence about her crime, which could mean trouble is brewing for Sharon.

 Kyle went to Society to talk to Lola.
 He admitted that he didn’t tell Summer that he wanted to be with Lola.
 Lola immediately thought Kyle struggled because he still loves Summer, but Kyle told her it is because he’s afraid that Summer with exact revenge.
 Lola understood Kyle’s reasoning, but she told him not to sleep with Summer again, and he agreed.
 Later, Summer showed up because she saw his car, and he suggested they go out for lunch.
 At lunch, Kyle told Summer about Phyllis attempting to blackmail Jack with pictures of him and Lola.
 Summer was furious and promised not to let anybody come between them.